African Americans in France: World War I and the interwar period

 During World War I roughly 200,000 African-American soldiers were brought over, most for non-combat duties.
 Nine-tenths of the soldiers were from the American South.
 The 369th Infantry Regiment of New York, better known as the Harlem Hellfighters, were the first to arrive in France in 1917.
 One member, Sergeant Henry Johnson, was the first American Soldier to be awarded the Croix de guerre with palm by the French Army.
 Many black GIs decided to stay in France after having been well received by the French, and others followed them.
 France was viewed by many African Americans as a welcome change from the widespread racism in the United States.

 It was then that jazz was introduced to the French, and black culture was born in Paris.
 African-American musicians, artists and writer (many associated with the Harlem Renaissance) found 1920s Paris ready to embrace them with open arms.
 France represented a golden opportunity for many jazz musicians to escape not only racism, but also growing competition from oversaturation in the American jazz scene.
-Entertainers such as Josephine Baker, Charlie Parker, and Eugene Bullard are among those who experienced great success after moving to France in the 20's.
+Entertainers such as Josephine Baker and Eugene Bullard are among those who experienced great success after moving to France in the 20's.
 Montmartre became the center of the small community, with jazz clubs such as Le Grand Duc, Chez Florence, and Bricktop's thriving in Paris.
 Often referred to as "Les Années Folles" (or the Crazy Years), 1920's France hosted a small but significant number of African Americans, and represented an era of black American cultural appreciation.

 World War II

 The Nazi German invasion of Paris in June 1940 led to the suppression of the "corrupt" influence of jazz in the French capital and the danger of imprisonment for African Americans choosing to remain in the city.
 Most Americans, black as well as white, left Paris at the time.
-Following World War II, the arrival of black immigrants from former French colonies had offered Blacks in France the chance to experience new forms of black culture.
+Following World War II, the arrival of black immigrants from former French colonies had offered Black people in France the chance to experience new forms of black culture.
 The period after WWII brought hundreds of black Americans to Paris, including prominent American writers such as Richard Wright and James Baldwin, and a new generation of jazz musicians.

 In the 1950s and 1960s, the political upheavals surrounding the Civil Rights Movement and the Vietnam War protests in the United States were mirrored by civil unrest in France.
 The African-American journalist William Gardner Smith was a novelist (Last of the Conquerors) who worked for Agence France-Presse.
 The French news service reported the events of the student uprising during the May 1968 protests.
 Many black residents supported the movement, which escalated into a virtual shutdown of the entire country.
 Once order was restored, however, a notable increase in repressive tendencies was observed in the French police and the immigration authorities.